 NOTE: Make sure nothing hangs over the edge of the rack.

-3. Close the door.
+Close the door.

-- 4. Select the Timed Drying cycle (and temperature, if needed) or the Fluff Air cycle (see page 10). - 5.
+- 4. Select the Timed Drying cycle (and temperature, if desired), or the Fluff Air cycle (see page 8).
+Drying time depends on the amount of moisture in the items. - 5.
 Push the Start Button.